alphagov/publishing-api/doc/semantics-of-the-publishing-api.md

 can contain arbitrary JSON that will be stored against the content item.

 Not all `formats` have required fields and so details is not required unless the `format` demands it.
-If it is not set, it will default to an empty JSON object.
+If it is not set, it will default to an empty JSON object as specified in the GOV.UK content schemas.

 ---